TheBoneJarmer/TiledCS/README.md

 ### Rendering all tile layers
 Within a layer whose `type` equals that of `tilelayer`, exists a field of type `int[]` called `data`.
 This array represents the gids of all tiles.
 A gid is a tile **index** from a tileset, _not_ the tile id as some think.
 In order to render a specific tile from a tileset into your spritebatch, you would need to link the gid to a tileset.

-Tiled stores its tiles as a gid value, which is an index from a tileset.
 If you have multiple tilesets, you need to figure out which gid belongs to which.
 To help you with this process, I have added some helper methods to make this more easier for you.
 Let's say for example you have the following list of tilesets:

 ```
 main.tsx